Study Abroad Program Overview

 UCEAP students are supported by UC’s network of study abroad offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 CIEE resident staff abroad help students integrate into the culture and provide assistance with academics, housing, safety, and other issues.

 This program offers lower-division Russian language study at the beginning to intermediate levels.
 In addition to language courses, you will take upper-division area studies courses, taught in English, on the history, culture, and society of Russia.
+You will be in classes with other US students.

 - Russian Grammar- 6 quarter/4 semester UC units